Know how to plug in your EV

 Even if you have a dedicated circuit in the garage, it still may not work for you.
 Most garages have standard 120-volt outlets.
 But a dedicated 240-volt outlet, similar to the kind that powers an electric dryer, can cut the charging time in half.
 That's important depending on the electric car you buy.

-Two mass-market electric cars, the Chevrolet Volt and the Nissan Leaf, have different power systems and different charging needs.
+Two mass-market electric cars, the Chevrolet Volt and the Nissan Leaf, have different power systems and different charging needs in practice.
 They will be available in the Tampa Bay market later this year.
 The Leaf is all-electric and can go up to 100 miles on a single charge.
 But it needs more juice than the Volt to refill the batteries.
 It takes eight hours to recharge a Leaf even with a 240-volt circuit, double that at 120 volts.

 The Volt can only go about 40 miles on battery power, but it has a small gas motor on board that can keep the car going when the battery runs out.
 With its smaller battery pack, it can be recharged in 10 hours even on 120 volts, five hours or less at 240.